The combination of Victron products with Pylontech lithium batteries has been tested and certified by the Victron and Pylontech R&D departments.

 Select the externally managed Lithium battery option

 Due to the reliability of the grid supply and the behaviour of the sustain voltage threshold in ESS; you may wish to suppress the low voltage pre-alarm warning so that it does not trigger every day on its regular deep cycle.
 See ESS FAQ Q5 - about suppressing the low-voltage alarm.

-In normal operation, the charge parameter limits are set by the Pylontech battery and communicated through the system by the Venus-device to the inverter/charger and MPPT.
+In normal operation, the charge parameter limits are set by the Pylontech battery and communicated through the system by the GX device to the inverter/charger and MPPT.

 If operation is attempted outside the operating range, the battery will disconnect to protect itself.

-On the Venus-device, go to Settings, System setup:
+On the GX device, go to Settings, System setup: